Skip Navigation

 Annotation: The resource comprises a map and related materials on state dental periodicity schedules for infants, children, and adolescents from birth to age 18.The color-coded map links to information on (1) states that have no schedule, (2) states that use a schedule, and (3) states that use the American Academy of Pediatric Dentistry (AAPD) recommended schedule.
 Related materials include AAPD’s Guideline on Periodicity of Examination, Preventive Dental Services, Anticipatory Guidance/Counseling, and Oral Treatment for Infants, Children, and Adolescents.

-Keywords: Adolescents, Children, Dental care, EPSDT, Health examinations, Infants, Low income groups, Oral health, Preventive health services, State programs
+Keywords: Adolescents, Children, EPSDT, Health examinations, Infants, Low income groups, Oral health, Oral health care, Preventive health services, State programs

 Wisconsin Division of Public Health.
 2008.
 Early childhood caries prevention screening (rev.).
 Madison, WI: Wisconsin Division of Public Health, 1 p.